 The per capita income in Jericho in 2018 was $70,582, which is wealthy relative to New York and the nation.
 This equates to an annual income of $282,328 for a family of four.

 Jericho is an extremely ethnically-diverse town.
 The people who call Jericho home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jericho residents report their race to be White, followed by Asian.
-Important ancestries of people in Jericho include Italian, Russian, Polish, Eastern European, and Irish.
+Important ancestries of people in Jericho include Italian, Russian, Polish, Irish, and German.

 The most common language spoken in Jericho is English.
 Other important languages spoken here include Chinese and Langs. of India.